ROCm/Tensile/README.md

 = 6 months for GEMM to work on OpenCL 1.2
 + advanced tensors = 2 weeks
 + other language = 4 weeks (mostly Solution.cpp "enqueueing")

+For what different devices do we need to pre-compile